design-first/system-designer-documentation/docs/List of Examples.md

 * create a schema, example *Book*, make it inherit from *SyncComponent*, add properties,
 * create *Book* components and
-* run the application (* System Designer macOS and Windows 10 versions only).
+* run the application (* System Designer macOS, Windows and Linux versions only).

 Now you can send GET/POST/PUT/DELETE/PATCH requests to http://127.0.0.1:8080/rest/Book.